 WorldCat Identities is an experimental project that provides library holdings data for personal, corporate, or subject-based identities.
-While it is not the only source of such data, it is especially useful for contributing to gap projects for four reasons.
+While it is not the only source of such data, it is especially useful for contributing to gap projects for three reasons.

 - It provides both holdings numbers and data on the works associated with the person.